dell/patches/README.md

 Log into your Linux server and browse to the `patches/podman-build` directory.
 Run `bash patches.sh setup` and follow the onscreen prompts.

 It's that simple.
 After the setup completes patches will be up, running, and available.

+### Manually Importing Repositories

+**Patches will automatically pull and build the entire PowerEdge catalog.
+If this is what you need then this is not necessary.**

+If you need to pull specific patches there are detailed instructions for manually pulling repositories located at [Download Repositories with Dell Repository Manager](./MANUALLY_PULL_REPOS.md)

+If you already have downloaded and exported the repository from DRM skip to step #13.

 ### Setting Up Certs